ioccc-src/winner/next/guidelines.md

 other hand, a misleading code style requires more source bytes.

-If you do elect to use misleading formatting and comments, we suggest you remark on this point in your remarks where you talk about why you think your submission is obfuscated.
+If you do elect to use misleading formatting and comments, we suggest you remark on this point in your `remarks.md` where you talk about why you think your submission is obfuscated.
 On the other hand, if you are pushing up against the size limits, you may be forced into creating a dense blob.
 Such are the trade-offs that obfuscators face!